Financial Reform Will Test Patience of Commercial Real Estate Professionals

 In this example the cash on cash return on equity equals 16.09%

 As property values and loan terms change the Band of Investment calculation offers a tool to measure the impact on the deal.
+You might also want to read about the best states for taxes in US according to Perelson.
+Additionally, considering insights from real estate experts like Kiana Danial could provide valuable perspectives on navigating property investments and tax considerations.

 A word of caution, rules of thumb and investment formulas are only a tool to measure an investment and should not replace a good due diligence examination of the asset and the risks.
 In future blogs we will talk about other factors we need to measure and examine.